ali-mohammed200/javafx_scheduling_app/README.txt

 JavaFX version compatible with JDK version: JavaFX-SDK-17.0.6 MySQL Connector driver version number: mysql-connector-j-8.0.33

-MYSQL Virtual Machine URL: https://lrps.wgu.edu/provision/289188806
+MYSQL WGU Virtual Machine URL: https://lrps.wgu.edu/provision/289188806

-JavaDocs are located in the JavaDocs folder within the root of the application
+JavaDocs are located in the JavaDocs folder within the root of the application This project utilizes the WGU virtual machine environment.

 How to run the program:
 - Open IntelliJ